-Buying an insurance policy with pre-existing condition
+Buying an insurance policy with a pre-existing condition

 Understanding Stable & Controlled